 It’s also important to consider giving your rats a health check when having individual time with them, which will help to identify any problems quickly.

 Some potential rat owners may worry that having more than one rat will lessen the bond between you.
 This is false, rats in groups will still give you all the love they can muster.
 They will bond with their people just as fully as a lone rat would, and while rats kept alone will still show love, affection and bonding with their owner (rats have a LOT of love to give and are very sociable animals), having a pair or group together will give them that vital interaction between their kin that’s so important to their wellbeing.

 Male or Female Rats

 One of the first decisions you’ll make once you’ve decided to adopt rats is whether you’d like to adopt boys or girls.
-Same-sex groups of bucks (male rats) and does (female rats) are recommended when deciding how many rats to adopt, as rat breeding is an enterprise not to be undertaken lightly.
+Same-sex groups of bucks (male rats) and does (female rats) work best, as rat breeding is an enterprise not to be undertaken lightly.
 Opposite-sex pairings or groups should only be considered if they’ve been de-sexed, so you’ll not have the worry of accidental breeding.